bitnami/charts/bitnami/schema-registry/README.md

 For annotations, please see [this document](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md).
 Not all annotations are supported by all ingress controllers, but this document does a good job of indicating which annotation is supported by many popular ingress controllers.

 ## Upgrading

+### To 8.0.0

+This major updates the Kafka subchart to it newest major, 20.0.0.
+For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-2000).

 ### To 6.0.0